-Although not actually announced until Britain staged its first postwar Motor Show at Earls Court in October 1948, development of the Morris Minor Series MM had begun during the darkest days of World War Two.
+Although not actually announced until Britain staged its first postwar Motor Show at Earls Court in October 1948, development of the Morris Minor Series MM that had got under way during the darkest days of World War Two.

-The Mosquito/Minor was almost wholly the brainchild of Alec Issigonis, a gifted engineer who had worked for Morris since before the war.
+The Mosquito/Minor was almost wholly the brainchild of Alec Issigonis, a gifted engineer who had worked with Morris since before the war.

 Nuffield's new Minor would have been an all-new post-war product if the company had allowed a brand-new engine to be chosen.